 28. The “Angled Drive” House (534 Summit Ave): This unique home was built in 1884 for Walter J. S. Traill who was a grain dealer that got his start at the Hudson Bay Company.
 The slanted home was later owned by Homer Clark who was the President of West Publishing which is now part of Thomas Reuters.
 This one of a kind mansion will definitely get your attention.

-29. William Butler “Lemon Merinque” House (516 Summit Ave): This 1914 mansion is nicknamed the Lemon Meringue House for its yellow brick and white fluffy looking quioned corners (pronounced coined).
-It’s a mix of Italianate and Mission Revival styles with low pitched roof, fancy brackets on the eves, and quioned corners.
+29. William Butler “Lemon Meringue” House (516 Summit Ave): This 1914 mansion is nicknamed the Lemon Meringue House for its yellow brick and white fluffy looking quioned corners (pronounced coined).
+It’s a mix of Italianate and Mission Revival styles with a low pitched roof, fancy brackets on the eves, and quioned corners.
 Author Sinclair Lewis lived here from 1917-1918 and was rumored to be writing a book on James J Hill.
-Sinclair, like F Scott Fitzgerald was born in MN and considered one of the top 5 American Writers off all time.
+Sinclair, like F Scott Fitzgerald, was born in MN and considered one of the top 5 American Writers off all time.
 In 1930 he was the 1st writer from the United States to receive the Nobel Prize in Literature.
-His biggest successes were Main Street, Arrowsmith, Elmer Gantry and many of his books were transformed into award winning movies.
+His biggest successes were Main Street, Arrowsmith, Elmer Gantry and many of his books were transformed into award-winning movies.

 30. Addison G. Foster Home (490 Summit Ave): Built for lumberman Addison G. Foster in 1883 this huge mansion has a lot more of an open side yard than most in the neighborhood and almost takes up two full lots.
-This is striking because high demand for real estate along summit ave forced sellers to start selling by front foot instead of acres meaning the longer you lot on summit the more expensive.
-The home has an excellent roof line with a stepped appearance called crowsteeped gables and beautiful windows that mix squares, arches, and circles.
+This is striking because high demand for real estate along Summit Ave forced sellers to start selling by frontal foot instead of acres meaning the wider your lot on Summit Avenue the more expensive.
+The home has an excellent roofline with a stepped appearance called crowstepped gables and beautiful windows that mix squares, arches, and circles.
 Foster left the home to be a US Senator in Washington State, but the current owners always show a lot of pride and have lawn chairs set up in the summer with their house number printed on each one.
 Historic Photo: (Home in 1888).

 The Lookout Hotel was built right on the edge of the Bluff with a large stone retaining wall helping to create the road up Ramsey Hill below.
 The owners really took advantage of the bluff location by building the Hotel with a 2 story basement that had windows cut right into the cliffs retaining wall.
 The entire building was capped with a large observation deck.
-Hotel had a fire in the mid 1880s and shortly after the owner died so the city had it tore down and turned into a public park in 1887.
+The hotel had a fire in the mid-1880s and shortly after the owner died so the city had it tore down and turned into a public park in 1887.